okfn/coding-standards/sections/reviews.md

 Submitting code for review should follow these steps:

-1. Work out of your own fork of the main repository (usually `origin`).
-2. Always, always work from a feature or fix branch that is checked out of `master`.
+1. Always, always work from a feature or fix branch that is checked out of `master`.
-3. Each feature or fix branch should be focused on a discrete unit of work.
+2. Each feature or fix branch should be focused on a discrete unit of work.
-4. When your unit of work is complete, submit a pull request against the `master` branch on `origin`.
+3. When your unit of work is complete, submit a pull request against the `master` branch on `origin`.
+Ensure your [commit message](https://github.com/okfn/coding-standards#version-control) is communicative.
-5. Wait for the CI server to run, validating your tests pass on all target environments.
+4. Wait for the CI server to run, validating your tests pass on all target environments.
 If you do not have tests, or have not configured CI, do that immediately before proceeding.
-6. If CI is green, ask a colleague to review your pull request (we will automate this in the near future).
+5. If CI is green, ask a colleague to review your pull request (we will automate this in the near future).
 This preferably will be a colleague who is not working on your project.
-7. Address any questions from the code review.
+6. Address any questions from the code review.
 Sometimes this will involving refactoring, other times it will just mean answering questions.
-8. When the reviewer indicates that the pull request is ready to merge, you may merge into `master`.
+7. When the reviewer indicates that the pull request is ready to merge, you may merge into `master`.
+It is *recommended* that the developer merge her own branch into master, due to the cross-project review process (the developer can decide the best time to merge, after the review has approved the merge).
+8 .**If** your branch was a branch on the main repository (usually `origin`), then you must also remove your branch to reduce clutter.

 ### Reviewing code in a pull request